Scottish Country Dancing Dictionary

 Since 2004 the club has been taught by Fiona Newton.
 During this time the weekly classes moved from Dingwall to Conon Bridge, while rallies transferred first to Strathpeffer and later to Culbokie.
 The club continues to hold regular dancing sessions between September and June, together with social events and rallies during the year.
 Modern sound equipment has replaced older recorded music systems, and profits from tea dances and fundraising activities have been used to support both local and national charities, including Children in Need, WaterAid and Highland community organisations.

-Dingwall is a town in Easter Ross in the Highland region of Scotland, located near the head of the Cromarty Firth, around 14 miles north-west of Inverness.
+Dingwall is a town in the Highland region of Scotland, situated near the head of the Cromarty Firth, approximately 14 miles (23 km) north-west of Inverness.

-It has been a royal burgh since the reign of Alexander II in the 13th century and developed over many centuries as an important centre for trade, transport and local administration in the north Highlands.
+It is the historic county town of Ross-shire and has been a royal burgh since the 13th century.
+Over many centuries it developed as a centre of trade, transport and local administration for the surrounding area.

 The town's name is derived from the Old Norse word "Þingvöllr", meaning an assembly field or meeting place, reflecting the influence of Viking settlement in the area.
 Its Gaelic name, Inbhir Pheofharain, refers to the mouth of the River Peffery.
 Although Dingwall now lies inland, it originally functioned as a coastal harbour and medieval port with access to overseas trade.